felamos/hackthebox-bot/README.md

 v1.0

 ## What Is It?
 A decent useful discord bot for HackTheBox users.
-It will notify you about upcoming boxes and let your retrive information from HTB.
+It will notify you about upcoming boxes and let your retrieve information from HTB.
 Its written in C# cross platform dotnet core.

 ## Wiki